Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Modeling

 \subsection{Emulator predictions}

 Throughout this paper, we use the Dark Emulator \citep[\darkemu ~ henceforth]{darkemu} software to generate base predictions for halo model quantities.
 Specifically, for a given set of cosmological parameters $\bm\uptheta$ and redshift $z$ there are three fundamental quantities that we obtain from \darkemu: \begin{itemize} \item The halo mass function $\mathrm{d}n/\mathrm{d}\ln M$ \item The 3D halo-matter correlation function $\xi_\mathrm{hm}(r|M)$ \item The 3D halo-halo correlation function $\xihh(r|M,M')$ \end{itemize} with halo masses $M$ and $M'$.
-We suppress the $\bm\uptheta$ and $z$ dependence of quantities in our notation throughout.
-In addition, throughout this paper we assume a flat $\Lambda$CDM model of cosmology with the neutrino density fixed to $\Omega_\nu h^2 = 0.00064.$, and ignore the redshift evolution of the halo statistics by calculating these quantities at a single representative redshift.
+Note that we suppress the $\bm\uptheta$ and $z$ dependence of quantities in our notation throughout.
+The emulator was trained based on the measurement of the above quantities in a suite of 101 numerical simulations that were run to optimally span a 6-parameter space of cosmological models.
+The accuracy of the emulation was tested with a set of test simulations that also spanned the parameter space and were reserved during the training process.
+The emulator is accurate to 2\% in the predictions of halo-matter correlation functions relevant for galaxy-galaxy lensing, and to 4\% in the predictions of halo autocorrelation functions relevant for the estimates of clustering, in the range of its validity ($0<z<1.48$ and $M\gtrsim10^{12}h^{-1}M_\odot$).
+The \texttt{darkemu} code then analytically converts the 3D statistics to the projected 2D statistics, which are the main focus of the current investigation.
+The emulation accuracy was also tested for the projected lensing and clustering statistics, using mock galaxy catalogs roughly corresponding to the BOSS CMASS galaxy sample \citep{boss}.
+It was confirmed that the projected statistics from the emulator agreed with measurements from the mock galaxy catalogs at the same level as the original 3D statistics.
+In using the emulator to calculate our model predictions, we assume a flat $\Lambda$CDM model of cosmology with the neutrino density fixed to $\Omega_\nu h^2 = 0.00064$, and ignore the redshift evolution of the halo statistics by calculating these quantities at a single representative redshift.
 We also adopt the ``$200m$'' halo definition throughout, following the \texttt{darkemu} conventions.

 We then map these quantities to cluster observables as follows.
 First, for cluster abundances in a given richness bin, we have

 with richness $\lambda$, the effective survey area $\Omega$, comoving distance $\chi$, and the Hubble constant $H$.
 We follow \cite{muratasdss} to define our mass-richness relation $P(\ln \lambda|M)$ as a log-normal distribution, i.e. $\ln \lambda \sim \mathcal{N}(\mu_\mathrm{M}, \sigma_\mathrm{M}^2)$, with mean $\mu_\mathrm{M}$ and standard deviation $\sigma_\mathrm{M}$ given by